Polyscias dichroostachya

-Polyscias dichroostachya is a species of plant in the family Araliaceae.
+Polyscias dichroostachya, commonly called bois d'eponge, is a species of plant in the family Araliaceae.
 It is endemic to Mauritius, where it used to be common in the forests of the south-west of the island.

 It can be distinguished from the other Polyscias by its distinctive flower-spike and its more large, square leaf-segments of its compound leaves.